sujanst98644/explorenepal/README.md

 - `/about` → About Nepal Page
 - `/destinations` → Destinations List Page
 - `/destination/:id` → Destination Detail Page

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements